TeamRocket42/Masterball/README.md

 Use it as much as you want, but we are at 42 so .. be sure to understand and know how to reproduce these tests yourself.
 No scripty-kids here!

 ## Damn !
-What is this awesoooooome programm ?
+What is this awesoooooome program ?
 During p2p corrections - as a good student - we sometimes have to test files containing functions instead of programs.

 Adding a library, configuring prototypes, recoding functions (such as ft_putchar) takes time!